Fadexboss/Python_Virus/README.md

-Contents of the Virus
+##Contents of the Virus<br>

-Accessing Chrome History on Opposite Computer Accessing Chrome Passwords on the Opposite Computer
+Accessing Chrome History on Opposite Computer<br>
+Accessing Chrome Passwords on the Opposite Computer<br>
-We change the link of the home page site of the Internet Browser A specific site opens every time the computer starts All this data is transferred to our yandex disk
+We change the link of the home page site of the Internet Browser<br>
+A specific site opens every time the computer starts<br>
+All this data is transferred to our yandex disk<br>
-The virus opens automatically and updates the data every time the computer starts.
+The virus opens automatically and updates the data every time the computer starts.<br>

-#ATTENTİON
+##ATTENTİON
 -chrome must be closed while virus is running